Dead Men at the Folly

 Dead Men at the Folly is a 1932 detective novel by John Rhode, the pen name of the British writer Cecil Street.
 It is the thirteenth in his long-running series of novels featuring Lancelot Priestley, a Golden Age armchair detective.
 It was published in the United States by Dodd Mead.

 Synopsis

-A dead body found at the foot of a large folly draws the attention of Hanslet Scotland Yard and with him Doctor Priestley.
+A dead body found at the foot of a large folly draws the attention of Hanslet of Scotland Yard and with him Doctor Priestley.